suus-1408/suus-1408/README.md

 - 👋 Hi, I’m @suus-1408
-- 👀 I’m interested in plaing games
+- 👀 I’m interested in playing games
 - 🌱 I’m currently learning micro-bit
 - 💞️ I’m looking to collaborate on community
 - 📫 How to reach me tiktok: suus_1408